awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-rtmp-values-returned.md

 ## Domain Name<a name="StreamingDistReturnValuesDomainName"></a>

 You use the distribution's domain name in the links to your objects, unless you're using alternate domain names \(CNAMEs\)\.
 For example, if your distribution's domain name is `d111111abcdef8.cloudfront.net`, the link to the example `/images/image.jpg` file would be `http://d111111abcdef8.cloudfront.net/images/image.jpg`\.
 You can't change the CloudFront domain name for your distribution\.
-For more information about CloudFront URLs for links to your objects, see [Format of URLs for Objects](LinkFormat.md)\.
+For more information about CloudFront URLs for links to your objects, see [Customizing the URL Format for Files in CloudFront](LinkFormat.md)\.

 If you specified one or more alternate domain names \(CNAMEs\), you can use your own domain names for links to your objects instead of using the CloudFront domain name\.
 For more information about CNAMEs, see [Alternate Domain Names \(CNAMEs\)](distribution-web-values-specify.md#DownloadDistValuesCNAME)\.